Tuesday, December 30, 2008

 Sarah's maternal family

-father: Jesse "Jethro" Oates Sr (1732-80, N. Carolina land owner)
+Jesse "Jethro" Oates Sr (1732-80, N. Carolina land owner)

 Established the first printing press in North Carolina,1749. reference: Daughters of the American Revolution, Volume XXXIII, Washington, DC, July 1908, page 1031.